Enjoy a Great Lifestyle When You Live in Costa Rica

 Where to Live in Costa Rica

-The Central Valley, which lies at an elevation of 3,000 to 5,000 feet, is the area of Costa Rica where the majority of expat retirees settle.
+The Central Valley, which lies at an elevation of 3,000 to 5,000 feet, is the area of Costa Rica where the majority of expat retirees settle due to its eternal spring weather and close proximity to healthcare, major shopping, and the main international airport.
 Days are warm and evenings are delightful.
 It doesn’t get above the mid-80s F during the day and dips into the 60s F at night.

 The higher in elevation you are, the cooler the temperatures.
 And the views of the surrounding mountains, valleys, coffee plantations, and picturesque villages are to die for.
 Expats in the Valley enjoy going to art galleries, handicraft shops, boutiques, bars, restaurants, concerts, and friendly outdoor markets.
-A trip to the feria, or weekly farmers’ market, is a real treat.
+A trip to the feria, or weekly farmers’ market, is a real social event as well as a shopping excursion.
 There you can buy fresh produce, meat, fish, coffee, and more.
-And a typical couple can fill their fridge for the week for about $30.
+And a typical couple can fill their fridge for the week for about $40 to $50.

 The North Pacific coast, also known as the Gold Coast, attracts expats who enjoy spectacular ocean views, gorgeous beaches, world-class sport fishing, bird watching, scuba diving, snorkeling, kayaking, horseback riding, and surfing.
 In fact, it was surfers who discovered this area in the late ‘80s and early ‘90s.
 Other travelers and expats soon followed, turning this region into the sophisticated but still laidback destination it is today.
 Beach towns here offer plenty of amenities, like restaurants (from high-end to casual), medical and dental care, high-speed internet, and more.
 The weather is warm year-round.
 And this is the sunniest region in the country and receives the least rainfall.

 The Central Pacific coast is the closest beach area to the Central Valley.
 It is an established seaside destination, a favorite spot for both Costa Ricans and expats.
-You can choose between busy beach resorts and working fishing villages where the fisherman still head out early for the daily catch…and the beaches are nearly deserted.
+You can choose between busy beach resorts, small surf towns, and working fishing villages where the fisherman still head out early for the daily catch…and the beaches are nearly deserted.

 Across the Central Valley from the Pacific is the Caribbean coast, an area often overlooked by property shoppers.
-The Caribbean coast is where tropical rainforests extend to the white-sand beaches, offering unique opportunities for surfing, sport fishing, and getting a close-up look at nature.
+The southern Caribbean coast in the Puerto Viejo area is where tropical rainforests extend to the white-sand beaches, offering unique opportunities for surfing, sport fishing, and getting a close-up look at nature.
 It’s also one of the least developed and most laid-back areas of the country.
 And for Costa Rica, which is laid-back in general, that’s saying a lot.